grebnafets/documenter/README.md

 What it does:
 ==========

-  Purpose of documenter is to help document your program in HTML.
+  Documents your program in HTML, displays images within img tags within the comment section in your code.

 Why I wrote this documenter:
 ==========